 USA – Notarising documents for property and business transactions

-If you are signing documents for property or business transactions in the United States of America, you need to make sure that you satisfy the specific legal requirements for America relating to that specific state or county.
+If you are signing documents for property or business transactions in the United States of America, you need to make sure that you satisfy the specific legal requirements relating to that specific state or county in the US.
 Generally, this will mean that you need to have the documents notarised by a notary public (or at the US Consulate).

 Notaries and the act of notarising a document is a little different in the US compared to what it is in Australia and other countries.
-In America, the role of a notary or a notary signing agent is equivalent to what a justice of the peace is in Australia – they are often tasked with witnessing or certifying documents to give effect to those documents for state and federal purposes, and the same would apply to property and business transactions.
+In the US, the role of a notary or a notary signing agent is equivalent to a justice of the peace or a commissioner of oaths in Australia – they are often tasked with witnessing or certifying documents to give effect to those documents for state and federal purposes, and the same would apply to personal, property and business transactions.

 What happens when those documents are being signed in other countries outside of America?

 Documents originating from or being signed in Australia for personal, property or business transactions in the US must be notarised by a notary public in Australia.
 However, unlike the relative ease of finding a notary in the US, or a justice of the peace or a commissioner of oaths in Australia, it can be more challenging to find a notary public in Australia.
 The US Consulate maintains a list of notaries who are registered with the Consulate – and we are also included on this list.

 Even when you find one, the cost of the notary service can come as a bit of a shock to some people especially if they are used to paying or expect the same nominal fees charged by notaries in other countries.
 Unlike a justice of the peace, a notary public is not free.
 The appointment of notaries in Australia is different from other countries and this is also reflected in the notary fees.

 Why are notary fees more expensive in Australia than in America or other countries?